MuMu2807/LLM_Evaluation/README.md

   #### Uses three independent signals to detect hallucination

-  **i) Word overlap** : Checks how much of the answer appears in retrieved documents
+  **i) Word overlap** : Measures lexical overlap between the generated answer and retrieved knowledge-base documents to verify explicit grounding.

-  **ii) Semantic similarity** : Uses sentence embeddings to compare meaning
+  **ii) Semantic similarity** : Uses sentence embeddings from the model all-MiniLM-L6-v2 to compare the semantic meaning of the answer against retrieved content, capturing paraphrased or implicitly grounded responses.

-  **iii) LLM grounding judge** : A separate AI model decides if the answer is supported by documents
+  **iii) LLM grounding judge** : A separate AI [Here used anthropic claude model] decides if the answer is supported by documents

   These signals are combined conservatively to avoid false trust.